Yours truly. Yes, I posed this so that W.P. Morrell’s fine book on New Zealand’s provinces would be visible.

 Want to contact me?
 All my details are here.

 My pronouns are he/him.
 I created this website while working on unceded Dharawal land.
-My Pākehā ancestors signed Te Tiriti o Waitangi with the tāngata whenua of Aotearoa, the Māori people.
-To those seeking similar recognition on the Australian continent, kia kaha.
+My Pākehā ancestors came across the seas to New Zealand and signed Te Tiriti o Waitangi with the tāngata whenua of Aotearoa, the Māori people.
+To those seeking similar forms of recognition on the Australian continent, kia kaha (be ever strong).

 The meeting of the seas at Cape Reinga, the leaping-off place of spirits.